air/minecraft-tools/README.md

 Simple and scriptable tools for Minecraft server admins.
+[Read my blog post for the full story](http://www.aaronbell.com/how-to-create-overviewer-maps-from-minecraft-realms/).

 # Download your world from Realms